omgslinux/nginx-vhost-generator-web/README.md

 ### 2\.
 Publish Vhosts (Console Command)

 Once all Vhosts are configured and saved in the database, use the console command to generate the actual files and symbolic links.
 If run with superuser permissions (`sudo` or as `root`), files will be created in the base dir, `/etc/nginx`.
-Otherwise, a test directory in `var/nginx-test/` will be used instead to check.
+Otherwise, a test directory in `var/nginx-test/` will be used instead (just to check the results).
 You can force a different directory by using the --base-dir parameter, in whose case you have to make sure you have write permissions for that directory.

   * **Generate all Vhosts**: